Wairau Bar: Shell link to East Polynesia

-A study of a turret shell artifact completed in 2011 shows a direct link between the Wairau Bar site and East Polynesia.
-This is only the second artifact found in New Zealand originating from East Polynesia dated to the early Polynesian colonial period.
+A study of a turret shell artefact completed in 2011 shows a direct link between the Wairau Bar site and East Polynesia.
+This is only the second artefact found in New Zealand originating from East Polynesia dated to the early Polynesian colonial period.
 (The other is the early East Polynesian pearl lure found at Tairua identified by A. Powell of Auckland Museum.)
 The shell tool is a modified spiral gastropod shell.
 These tools were used as small chisels or gouges, possibly for enlarging holes.
 The point of the turret shell was removed and the remains honed to a chisel point of about 60 degrees by grinding.
 Although found in various East Polynesian Islands the most common site by far is Fa'ahia, Huahine, in the Society Islands, where many have been located from the same period.
 The significance of the find that was dug up 60 years ago was not realised until recently.